Argmaster/vscode-gerber-format-support/README.md

 ### 2. Language Server using PyGerber

 This extension utilizes PyGerber 2.1.0 builtin Gerber language server.

+> ⚠️ Warning
+>
-To use this feature you will need to install Python 3.8+ on your device and Visual Studio Python Extension from Microsoft.
+> To use this feature you will need to install Python 3.8+ on your device and Visual
+> Studio Python Extension from Microsoft (`ms-python.python`).

 After starting this extension for the first time you will be presented with popup in bottom right corner asking if you want to install PyGerber automatically.
 Currently it